 Following the excellent results in testing, the PULSE™ GX50 ECO material was transitioned to the current platform as well, emphasizing the more sustainable product’s performance and lower CO2 footprint compared to all-prime equivalent.

 Trinseo delivers about four kilograms of PULSE™ GX50 ECO PC/ABS for each vehicle, a solution whose Lifecycle analysis (LCA) shows a lower CO2 impact compared to the all-prime equivalent.The LCA compared the difference in global warming potential (CO2 emissions), water, and energy consumption to that of its all-prime counterpart and, in all cases, Trinseo’s PULSE™ GX50 ECO was a more sustainable solution, with 29 percent less energy and 22 percent lower water consumption and 24 percent less global warming potential.
-Over the lifetime of the project, the decision to switch to a recycled-content containing resin will save approximately 7.000 tons of CO2, equivalent to the metal structure of the Eiffel Tower*.
+Over the lifetime of the project, the decision to switch to a recycled-content containing resin will save approximately 5,500 tons of CO2*.

 *amount of CO2 saved based on actual current projection for this vehicle’s production run, and PULSETM GX ECO’s lower CO2 footprint compared to its all prime counterpart; data from third party, independently reviewed LCA according to ISO 14040/14044.